turanszkij/WickedEngine/Content/Documentation/WickedEngine-Documentation.md

 Stop will be always called when the current RenderPath was the active one in `Application`, but an other one was activated.

 ### RenderPath2D
-[[Header]](../../WickedEngine/RenderPath2D.h) [[Cpp]](../../WickedEngine/RenderPath2D.cpp)
+[[Header]](../../WickedEngine/wiRenderPath2D.h) [[Cpp]](../../WickedEngine/wiRenderPath2D.cpp)
 Capable of handling 2D rendering to offscreen buffer in Render() function, or just the screen in Compose() function.
 It has some functionality to render wiSprite and wiSpriteFont onto rendering layers and stenciling with 3D rendered scene.
 It has a [GUI](#gui) that is automatically updated and rendered if any elements have been added to it.

 ### RenderPath3D
-[[Header]](../../WickedEngine/RenderPath3D.h) [[Cpp]](../../WickedEngine/RenderPath3D.cpp)
+[[Header]](../../WickedEngine/wiRenderPath3D.h) [[Cpp]](../../WickedEngine/wiRenderPath3D.cpp)
 Base class for implementing 3D rendering paths.
 It also supports everything that the Renderpath2D does.

 The post process chain is also implemented here.
-This means that the order of the post processes and the resources that they use are defined here, but the individual post process rendering on a lower level is implemented in the `wiRenderer` as core engine features.
-Read more about post process implementation in the [wiRenderer section](#post-processing).
+This means that the order of the post processes and the resources that they use are defined here, but the individual post process rendering on a lower level is implemented in the `wi::renderer` as core engine features.
+Read more about post process implementation in the [wi::renderer section](#post-processing).

 The post process chain is implemented in `RenderPath3D::RenderPostprocessChain()` function and divided into multiple parts:
 - HDR<br/>